+See the journal’s somewhat different format for notes in the section Bibliographic references below.
 Please proofread your manuscript carefully before submitting it to the Editorial Board, and in particular use the available computer tools to check spelling,

 Études Chinoises is a peer-reviewed academic journal that publishes articles related to ancient, imperial, modern and contemporary China and the Chinese world.
 Articles present the results of original research that has not yet been published in any other format.

 Articles contain between 40,000 and 80,000 characters, including footnotes and spaces.
 Submissions received are presented for evaluation by at least two anonymous readers who recommend their suitability for publication.
 The readers’ comments are sent to the prospective authors.

 Research notes are more narrowly focused on individual ongoing research and contain approximately 30,000 characters, including footnotes and spaces.